euforic/ChatSocks/README.md

 # NO LONGER MAINTAINED.
 ONLY HERE FOR HISTORICAL REASONS.
-Because who doesn't like to look at there old code and thing wtf was I doing :-)
+Because who doesn't like to look at their old code and thing WTF was I doing :-)

 # Titanium Appcelerator implementation of socket.io chat example
 ## Using a webview and Global events.